koo1140/ZapOS/README.md

 # ZapOS
-This is Zap OS, a very fast cloud "operating system".
+This is Zap OS, a lightweight, fresh, fast cloud "operating system".